Potato Chip Clusters

 Total Time 10 minutes

 If you’ve made my Chocolate Covered Potato Chips or Mixed Nut Clusters, you know the absolutely delicious combination of sweet and salty flavors.
-We love easy Candy Recipes that only need a few ingredients, a microwave and a baking sheet.
+I love easy Candy Recipes that only need a few ingredients, a microwave and a baking sheet.

 Potato Chip Clusters are a great way to use up any extra bags of chips that didn’t quite make it to the snack table this past holiday season.
 Or grab a bag to make them for your Super Bowl Party.
 They are an easy recipe that everyone will love.